jackmorrison12/personal-site/content/notes/data-pseudonymisation-and-anonymisation.md

 </div>

 <div class="def margin-5-b">
-  <span class="is-primary bold">Quasi-identifier: </span> A piece if information that does not directly identify a person, e.g. date of birth, but put with other quasi-identifiers could potentially uniquely identify a person
+  <span class="is-primary bold">Quasi-identifier: </span> A piece of information that does not directly identify a person, e.g. date of birth, but put with other quasi-identifiers could potentially uniquely identify a person
 </div>

 <div class="def margin-5-b">